angelicamacias/Coursera/C_Mod_3/README.md

 ## identifying a commit

--the characters next to the word: commit is the ID, or HASH
-- the HASH is calulated using an algorithm called SHA1 -Essentially, what this algorithm does is take a bunch of data as input and produce a 40 character string from the data as the output.
+-the characters next to the word: commit is the ID, or HASH -the HASH is calulated using an algorithm called SHA1 -Essentially, what this algorithm does is take a bunch of data as input and produce a 40 character string from the data as the output.
- example: commit a05ee5d184e9a21259e3fdc53eda01649348359e (HEAD -- master)
+ example: commit a05ee5d184e9a21259e3fdc53eda01649348359e (HEAD --
+  master)
-- the HASH is used to: used to guarantee the consistency of our repository.
+-the HASH is used to: used to guarantee the consistency of our repository.
-- the commit --amend change the HASH for that is not good use it in a public repo
+-the commit --amend change the HASH for that is not good use it in a public repo -git show <HASH>
-- git show <HASH>  then you will see the author, date and massege commit
+  then you will see the author, date and massege commit -git revert <HASH>
- - git revert <HASH> can but with jus the 4th first characters
+  can but with jus the 4th first characters

+# Week 3
 ## What is a brancH?

 Branches make it really easy to experiment with new ideas or strategies and projects.
 When you want to add a feature or fix something, you can create a new branch and do your development there.
 You can merge back into the master branch, when you've got something you like, or discard your changes without negative impact if they don't work out